lubianat/quali_phd/manuscript.md

 ### Introduction

 The process of making the Human Cell Atlas more useful via Wikidata also includes the connection of related databases.
 PanglaoDB [@https://panglaodb.se/index.html] [@doi:10.1093/database/baz046] is a publically-available database that contains data and metadata on hundreds of single-cell RNA sequencing experiments.
 It provides extensive information on cell types, genes, and tissues and cell type markers, obtained both via automatic and manual methods.
 It also displays a rich web user interface for easy data acquisition, including database dumps for bulk downloads.

-As of 17 June 2021, the article describing PanglaoDB had been cited 147 times.
+As of 8 December June 2021, the article describing PanglaoDB had been cited 230 times.
 Despite its use by the community, the database is on a 3-star category for Linked Open Data [@url:https://www.w3.org/DesignIssues/LinkedData.html] as it does not use the open semantic standards from W3C (RDF and SPARQL) needed for a 4-star rank, neither the links to external data via standard identifiers that make datasets 5-star.
 Improving the data format toward W3C's gold standards is a valuable step in making biological knowledge FAIR (Findable, Accessible, Interoperable, and Reusable).
 Thus, we aimed to provide a case study of making the core information of PandlaoDB available in a 5-star Linked Open Data Format while improving the modeling of the necessary concepts on Wikidata.

 As of August 2020, Wikidata had 264 items being categorized as a "cell type", considerably less than in specialized cell catalogs, which count over two thousand cell types [@wikidata:Q28660708; @wikidata:Q36067763].
-Strikingly, there were also 23 items categorized as "instances of cell (Q7868)" .
-This classification is imprecise, as an instance of cell would be an individual named cell from a single named individual.
+Strikingly, there were also 23 items categorized as "instances of cell (Q7868)".
+This classification is imprecise, as an instance of cell would be an individual named cell from a single named individual, an example of conceptual disarray that often occurs on Wikidata. [@wikidata:Q109990743]

 Wikidata editors often mix first-order classes such as "cells" and "organs" with second-order classes like "cell types" and "organ types" (Supplementary Information).
 First-order classes point to real-world individuals, like the "Dolly sheep zygote" (a real-world "cell") and the "brain of Albert Einstein" (a real-world "organ").
 Second-order classes point to classes, like "zygote" (a conceptual "cell type") and "brain" (a conceptual "organ type").

 We diligently fixed and improved information on cell types on Wikidata.
-As of 17 June 2021, the Wikidata database contains 2102 instances of "cell type" (see current status at <https://w.wiki/b2t>) and 0 instances of "cell" (<https://w.wiki/b2q>) highlighting the improvements in both quantity and quality.
+As of 8 December 2021, the Wikidata database contains 2834 instances of "cell type" (see current status at <https://w.wiki/b2t>) and 0 instances of "cell" (<https://w.wiki/4XAg>) highlighting the improvements in both quantity and quality.

-### Methodology
+### Methodology for PanglaoDB integration

 After obtaining approval from the owners of the database, we matched genes and cell types to Wikidata, and performed Wikidata queries to demonstrate the value of the approach.
 An overview of the process is shown in @fig:iscb_intro.
 ![